determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

    :ref:`aws-network-requirements` for instructions on whether a public IP should be used.
 Defaults to ``true``.

--  ``security_group_id``: The ID of the security group to run the Determined agents as.
+-  ``security_group_id``: The ID of the security group that will be used to run the Determined agents.
 This should be the security group you identified or created in :ref:`aws-network-requirements`.
 Defaults to the default security group of the specified VPC.

 -  ``subnet_id``: The ID of the subnet to run the Determined agents in.
 Defaults to the default subnet of the default VPC.